 All Oscar fish require specific water parameters.
 They need a temperature ranging from 74 to 81 degrees F and a pH ranging from 6 to 8.
 Also, you must control the ammonia, nitrate, and nitrite levels in the water.

-I also believe that it is worth checking the API Reef Master Test Kit (link to Marine Depot).
+It is worth checking the API FRESHWATER MASTER TEST (link to Amazon).
 That efficient bundle will help you to estimate the current pH, nitrites, nitrates, and ammonia in your tank.
 If you’ve concluded that one of these parameters is too high, you should replace the water more frequently.

 A failure to do so will cause discomfort in your Oscar fish.
 It will generate stress and leave them vulnerable to diseases.
 This will also make their colors fade.
 The brighter the colors, the healthier the Oscar.
 The paler the colors, the sicker the Oscars.